Stuycs-K/final-project-10-chaob-guanp/WORKLOG.md

 ### 5/30/23

 Made the two players distinguishable.
 Found a problem on the mirroring where it treats the character on the right as player2 always, will fix tomorrow.

+### 5/31/23

+made the mirroring with the sprites work accordingly.
+Experimenting with using different set of sprites for player2.